How to photograph crochet

 • Turn off the flash!
 Natural light is just so much better.

 • Don’t be tempted to take your photo with some fancy filter.
-Rather, take a regular photo and then add your filters afterwards.
+Rather, take a regular photo and then add your filters afterwards (if you even need to add a filter).

 • Make sure your crochet item is in focus and not the background!